rmcmillan34/algorithmic-trading-learning-roadmap/mathematics/README.md

 3. **Market Forecasting**:
    - Leverage stochastic processes and time-series models to predict price movements.
 4. **Trading Algorithm Development**:
-   - Use calculus, optimization, and information theory to optimize algorithmic strategies.
+   - Use calculus, optimization, and financial mathematics to optimize algorithmic strategies.

 ---